-In 1998, Nancy Whipple Grinnell was hired as curator by Judith Sobol and still serves the museum today.
-So far, Grinnell has magnified the museum’s permanent collection, of both historical and contemporary works, by about 725 art objects.
+In 1998, Nancy Whipple Grinnell was hired as curator by Judith Sobol.
+Grinnell magnified the museum’s permanent collection, of both historical and contemporary works, by about 725 art objects.
 As a devotee of women artists of Newport, Grinnell published a book in 2014 on Maud Howe Elliot, the founder of the Newport Art Association, which eventually morphed into the Newport Art Museum.

 Under the direction of Christine Callahan between 1999 and 2005, the Newport Art Museum raised funds to fully restore the historic John N. A. Griswold House, and launched a multi-year effort to achieve full accreditation by the American Association of Museums (AAM), a distinction that was conveyed in 2007 during the tenure of her successor, Karl Willers.
 AAM accreditation recognizes the Museum's commitment to accountability, public service, professional museum standards, and excellence in education and stewardship.